HuboArch/algorithms-in-c/README.md

 # algorithm

-数据结构和算法，使用 C 语言实现，为便于组织代码，使用了少量的 C++ 语法
+Data-structures and algorithms in C